bharxhav/bharxhav/ReadMe.md

 #### some of my top open source repos to save you time

-[antenna](https://github.com/bharxhav/antenna) captures all types of network requests
+- [antenna](https://github.com/bharxhav/antenna) captures all types of network requests.

-[whirlpool](https://github.com/bharxhav/whirlpool) is a centralized api scheduling dashboard for your home-lab
+- [whirlpool](https://github.com/bharxhav/whirlpool) is a centralized api scheduling dashboard for your home-lab.

-save time with [markup-heatmaps](https://github.com/bharxhav/markup-heatmaps) when you scrape too many unstructured websites
+- save time with [markup-heatmaps](https://github.com/bharxhav/markup-heatmaps) when you scrape too many unstructured websites.

-setup a free cdn (thank you msft) here on github via [cdn-template](https://github.com/bharxhav/cdn-template)
+- setup a free cdn (thank you msft) here on github via [cdn-template](https://github.com/bharxhav/cdn-template).

-want to learn how to make you maps interesting? use [relatable-impact](https://github.com/bharxhav/relatable-impact)
+- want to learn how to make you maps interesting? use [relatable-impact](https://github.com/bharxhav/relatable-impact).

-machine learning is easy if you automate it using [auto-sklearn](https://github.com/bharxhav/auto-sklearn)
+- machine learning is easy if you automate it using [auto-sklearn](https://github.com/bharxhav/auto-sklearn).